saran-gangster/neuroscience_part-1/README.md

 other major controlling force, the endocrine system, bows down before the nervous system.
 There is no “you” without it.
 There is no “me” without it.
 There’s no dogs without it.
 There’s no animals.
 There’s no -- there’s no things -- there’s things.
 It’s important.
-That’s why we’re dedicating the next several episodes to the fundamentals of the nervous system -- its anatomy and organization, how it communicates, and what happens when it gets damaged.
+That’s why i dedicating the next several lesson to the fundamentals of the nervous system -- its anatomy and organization, how it communicates, and what happens when it gets damaged.
 This is mission control, people!